israel-007/mobile-service-provider/README.md

 // Make a lookup
 $response = Provider::check('your_phone_number_here');

-// This methos allows you to specify the country if you can which also improves the processing time
+// This method allows you to specify the country if you can which also improves the processing time
 $response = Provider::get('country name', 'your_phone_number_here');

 // Handle the response